The date on which the Plastic Packaging Tax (PPT) was introduced

 Inevitably, some plastic products will see an increase in costs - particularly food-safe products which can not contain any recycled material (see below).

 However, Polybags will continue to provide a wide range of packaging options for our customers to choose from.
+We have already introduced over 100 new products containing at least 30% recycled content, to give customers a PPT-exempt option on more than a dozen product ranges.

 There are a number of reasons for this, but the simplest explanation is that recycled plastic is not as clear, transparent or strong as new or 'virgin' plastic.